Shipbuilding in Africa

 • A&P Group: Offers ship repair, maintenance, and conversion services across Durban and Cape Town.

-• Southern African Shipyards: Builds large vessels including offshore support ships and tugboats.
+• Southern African Shipyards: Builds large vessels, including offshore support ships and tugboats.

 • Robben Island Shipyard: Supports tourism and transport vessels in the region.